geek-kb/k8s_security/docs/attack_vectors/traffic_hijacking.md

 # Traffic Hijacking

-**Traffic hijacking** in Kubernetes occurs when an attacker intercepts, redirects, or disrupts network traffic within the cluster.
-This can lead to **data exfiltration, man-in-the-middle (MITM) attacks, service downtime, and unauthorized access to sensitive information**.
+Traffic hijacking in Kubernetes occurs when an attacker intercepts or redirects network communication between workloads.
+This enables **data theft, service disruption, and man-in-the-middle (MITM) attacks**, especially in environments lacking network segmentation and traffic encryption.

 ---

 ## Exploitation Steps: Manipulating Kubernetes Network Traffic

-An attacker exploits **misconfigured network policies, insecure service exposure, or DNS manipulation** to hijack traffic.
+An attacker exploits **missing network policies, insecure service exposure, or DNS misconfigurations** to hijack traffic within the cluster.

-### Step 1: Exploit Missing Network Policies
+### 1. Exploit Missing Network Policies

-If network policies are not enforced, the attacker scans for open communication paths:
+The attacker checks if restrictive network policies are in place:

 ```bash
 kubectl get networkpolicies --all-namespaces
 ```

-If no restrictive policies exist, the attacker can access internal workloads:
+If none exist, they attempt lateral movement from a compromised pod:

 ```bash
 kubectl run attacker-pod --rm -it --image=alpine -- /bin/sh
 nc -zv <target-pod-ip> 443
 ```

-Without network segmentation, lateral movement between pods is possible.
+Without network segmentation, pods can communicate freely, enabling reconnaissance and access to sensitive services.

+---

-### Step 2: Conduct a Man-in-the-Middle (MITM) Attack
+### 2. Perform Man-in-the-Middle (MITM) Attack

-If an attacker gains access to a compromised pod, they can intercept internal traffic using **ARP spoofing**:
+From within a compromised pod, the attacker intercepts traffic using ARP spoofing:

 ```bash
 arpspoof -i eth0 -t <victim-ip> <gateway-ip>
 ```

-Or by using **tcpdump** to capture sensitive data:
+Or captures unencrypted data with:

 ```bash
 tcpdump -i eth0 -A port 443
 ```

-This allows the attacker to read and modify unencrypted traffic.
+This allows them to steal session data, secrets, or API credentials.

+---

-### Step 3: Manipulate Kubernetes DNS
+### 3. Manipulate DNS with Compromised CoreDNS

-If **CoreDNS** is misconfigured, the attacker can modify DNS responses to redirect traffic:
+If **CoreDNS** is misconfigured or lacks validation, the attacker injects rogue entries:

 ```bash
 kubectl edit configmap coredns -n kube-system
 ```

-By injecting a rogue DNS entry:
+Example modification:

 ```yaml
 .:53 {